haiyima1987/technical-assessment/README.md

 ### SEO

 A simple SEO with title and description is added to the list page and details page, following standard h1 h2 h3 structure in HTML.
+This is because the app is a public app instead of internal.
+Basic SEO is added.

 ### Layout toggle